Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To do so, they provide many different profiles and options.
    Detailed interoperability is often achieved through
    other application standards such as those for
-   broadcast, storage or video on demand.
+   broadcast, storage, or video on demand.
 For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for formatting the media content.

    In addition, the codec and profile used, e.g. [[!MPEGHEVC]] are important
-   interoperability points that itself also
+   interoperability points that themselves also
    have different profiles and different configurations.
 This specification provides some guidance on how encoded media should be represented and transmitted.

    A third level of interoperability, lies in the way metadata is
-   inserted in streams. live
+   inserted in streams.
+Live
    content often needs such metadata to signal
    opportunities for ad insertion, program information,
    or other attributes like timed graphics or general information relating to the broadcast.
 Examples
    of such metadata formats include [[!SCTE35]] markers which
    are often found in broadcast streams and other
    metadata such as ID3 tags [[!ID3v2]] containing information